Lion

 Lion cover art was first-rate, and many covers and titles were overtly provocative.
 This alone would make Lions popular with today’s collectors.
 But several authors who had modest beginnings with Lion became exceedingly collectible, among them David Goodis, Jim Thompson, and Robert Bloch.
 These factors seem to combine to make Lion one of the most sought-after labels among collectors today.

 Significant back-cover art also became prevalent in the early fifties, and followed the Lion Library series until the end.
-New American Library bought Lion, and all its rights, in the summer of 1957.
-Several Lion titles were reprinted under the Signet label.
+The price guides indicate that New American Library bought Lion and all its rights in the summer of 1957.
+However, Ken Johnson believes that is actually an urban myth, and that the company just went out of business (even though several Lion titles were later reprinted under the Signet label).

 Many thanks to contributors of Lion cover art.
 Fred Meyerriecks sent me scans of his entire Lion collection.